 About John Buckley

-John Buckley is a photographer in Washington, D.C. whose work has been chosen for publication in the 2018 book entitled “Chasing The Great American Eclipse,” and displayed in group shows such as the Stop Motion (Volume 3 + Volume 6) exhibitions of black and white images in 2018 and 2019; the 2015 Exposed D.C. exhibition and the Leica Store D.C.'s 2013 "D.C.
+John Buckley is a photographer in Washington, D.C. whose work has been chosen for publication in the 2018 book entitled “Chasing The Great American Eclipse,” and displayed in group shows such as the Stop Motion (Volume 3 + Volume 6) exhibitions of black and white images in 2018 and 2019; the 2015 Exposed D.C. exhibition; and the Leica Store D.C.'s 2013 "D.C.
 As I See It" exhibition.

 All of the images displayed in Tulip Frenzy Photography are available for purchase as fine art prints.

 All images are the copyright of John Buckley.
 All rights reserved.

 I have been a photographer since a Kodak Instamatic was given to me as a child.
 Serious about photography as a teenager, by college the fixation had cooled, as I put all my energy into becoming a writer.
 Many years later, when my family and I began spending summers in one of the most picturesque valleys in the American West, this early love was rekindled, and seeking a simple high quality tool, I reached for a Leica.